briancaffey/RedLM/ARTICLE.md

     return chinese_count > english_count
 ```

-Then I would select select the version of the prompt to use in the QueryEngine, either Chinese or English.
+Then I would select the version of the prompt to use in the QueryEngine, either Chinese or English.
 This allowed the Q&A bot to answer questions in either Chinese or English, and it does not require translating back and forth between Chinese and English.
 However, this method relies on high-quality translations, so I don't expect English language questions to be answered as accurately as Chinese language questions.
-Here's an example of a question and answer in English.
+Here are some examples of the Q&A bot answering questions posed in English.
 The referenced materials include paragraphs from the English translation:

 ![Multi-modal Q&A example 1](/static/redlm/qa_example_01.png)

 ## RedLM RAG Evaluation

-Once I got the Q&A bot set up with RAG I wanted to find a way to test it.
-I heard that the novel Dream of the Red Chamber is studied widely in Chinese schools, so I searched around for a set of multiple choice questions.
+Examinations have long been a cornerstone of Chinese society, shaping individual aspirations, cultural values, and even government structures.
+This legacy began with the imperial civil service exams (keju), established during the Sui and Tang dynasties, and carries through in Modern Chinese with the gaokao college entrance examination, both of which allowing for unprecedented meritocratic route to power and prestige.
+Given how widely studied in China, I was not surprised to find a wealth of examination questions written for students studying Dream of the Red Chamber.

-This search led me to find [a set of 1000 multiple choice questions about Dream of the Red Chamber on examcoo.com](https://www.examcoo.com/editor/do/view/id/246401).
-I wrote a script to parse the questions from the website HTML using ChatGPT (parsing is one of my favorite use cases of coding LLMs!)
+I used [a set of 1000 multiple choice questions about Dream of the Red Chamber on examcoo.com](https://www.examcoo.com/editor/do/view/id/246401) to evaluate the effectiveness of the RAG system I had built with LlamaIndeex.
+I wrote a script to parse the questions from the website HTML using ChatGPT (parsing HTML is one of my favorite use cases of LLMs!)
 I filtered out questions based on the following criteria:

 - Four answer choices - some of the questions had more than four answer choices.
 I filtered questions with more than four answer choices to keep the evaluation simple.
 This would allow me to assume that random answer choices would have a 25% chance of being correct.
 - Only one answer - some questions had more than one answer.
 This would also help keep the evaluation logic simple.